Things to Do in Traverse City in January

 Sleeping Bear Dunes Winter Hiking

-Grand Traverse Bay Ice Fishing
+Ice Fishing on Grand Traverse Bay

 January Events & Festivals